petems/datadog-documentation/content/en/logs/log_collection/java.md

 Log4j 2 includes a JSON layout.

-1. Configure a file appender using the JSON layout in `log4j2.xml`:
+1. Configure a an appender using the JSON layout in `log4j2.xml`:

+    For a file appender:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <Configuration>